dme65/ssw_matlab/ssw_matlab.md

 - Set of workers allocated before large task
 - Expensive to allocate and deallocate!
 - Workers located on local or remote machine
-	- local is the default
+	- Local is the default

 ----